-Education tables are set up at various festivals and workshops throughout the year, including Ancient City Kids Day and Saint Johns County Cracker Day.
-It is estimated that approximately 350 visitors visited the HCP educational table at these events.
+Education tables are set up at various festivals and workshops throughout the year, including Ancient City Kids Day.
 These events also allow for the distribution of educational material for people to take home.
-Over 8,660 different types of educational material were given out at during the events and by the Beach Lighting Officer to local condominiums, hotels, and resorts throughout the sea turtle nesting season (see Section 6: Public Awareness Program).
+Over 7,882 different types of educational material were given out during the events and by the Beach Lighting Officer to local condominiums, hotels, and resorts throughout the sea turtle nesting season (see Section 6: Public Awareness Program).